-As always when it comes to clean baked goods, do not compare these donuts to “real” cake donuts.
+These paleo chocolate donuts are excellent, with one caveat: as always when it comes to clean baked goods, remember that it’s unfair to compare these donuts to “real” cake donuts.
 They are not as sweet, but they are also not as junky.
 No grains, no trans fats, no oxidized seed oils, no white sugar, no artificial colors and flavors, no preservatives.

 - 2 teaspoons melted butter for the pan

 - 1 large green plantain (400g/14oz unpeeled, 200g/7oz peeled)